 Look back at your project timeline and how many hours you estimated for each person and task.
 Were your estimates for the amount of design that would have to go into the project way off?
 Why?
 Was there one individual who worked on the project way longer than you anticipated?
 Talking to your team and answering these questions will go a long way toward upping your estimate game.

 Systematically comparing your estimates with the time your team actually tracked can help you come up with a ‘buffer’ that you can apply to future estimates to ensure you don’t get burned.

 In Rodeo it easy to compare your estimates to how much time people actually tracked.

 This process may sound daunting if you’re starting from scratch, but once you get in the habit of collecting and analyzing time tracking data for every project you complete, it becomes relatively simple.

-Improving estimates on your upcoming projects is only one of the many benefits of tracking time, which include billing your clients, keeping your projects profitable, and managing your team better.
+Improving estimates on your upcoming projects is only one of the many benefits of tracking time, which includes billing your clients, keeping your projects profitable, and managing your team better.
 The only problem is that many people see time tracking as a pain.
 Their teams complain about having to do it and they just don’t think it’s worth the battle.

 With these 4 tips you’re able to make your projects more profitable.
 Are you ready to take this to the next level?
 Then you are going to need the right tool to keep up with your projects.
 Try the Rodeo project management tool!
 After you create a free trial account, you're free to explore and see what the tool has to offer.